pyeventsourcing/eventsourcing/docs/topics/process.rst

 .. of the system, each aggregate is equally capable of functioning as a saga object,
 .. every policy is capable of functioning as a process manager or workflow.
 ..
 There doesn't need to be a special mechanism for coding compensating
 .. transactions.
-If required, a failure (e.g. to make a payment) can be
+If required, a failure (e.g. to create a payment) can be
 .. coded as an event that can processed to reverse previous steps (e.g.
 .. to cancel a reservation).